flyteorg/flyte/docs/deployment/agents/chatgpt.rst

                 supportedTaskTypes:
                 - chatgpt

-Add the OPENAI API token
+Add the OpenAI API token
 -------------------------------

 You have to set the Databricks token to the Flyte configuration.